quintans/ezSQL/README.md

 and in the new class add the new function identifier.
 Ex: **IFNULL**
 1. Create a function factory, as it’s done in `pt.armis.ezSQL.dml.Definition`.
  You can use previous created class.
-1. Extend our driver, override `appendFunction` to include our implementation, not forgetting to call `super.appendFunction` at the end.
+1. Extend our translator, override `appendFunction` to include our implementation, not forgetting to call `super.appendFunction` at the end.

 The code would look like this...